odinhg/Graph-Neural-Networks-INF367A/README.md

 *Figure: Training and validation loss for the GNN_KNN model.*

 ## GNN vs Baseline model
-Huge improvement in training time and test accuracy.
+There is a huge improvement in training time and test accuracy.
 All GNN based models performs much better than the baseline model even though they have far fewer parameters.
 Some advantages of using a FCNN includes ease of implementation, fast training (time per epoch) and fast evaluation (forward pass).
 But there is likely room for optimizing the GNN implementations more than what was done in this project.

 ### Differences in predictions
 The following plots demonstrate the differences in predictions between the FCNN and GNN networks.